 Renters insurance for college students pays for three primary things:

 - Your property

 So if a fire damages your items, sends your friend to the doctor, and leaves you with nowhere to stay, your insurance company can help pay for those situations after your deductible.
 Remember that these things are only covered when damaged or lost due to a covered peril.

-There are exclusions to the coverage, such as the damage covered through auto insurance, earthquakes, or floods.
+There are exclusions to the coverage, such as what's typically covered through auto insurance, earthquakes, or floods.

-Goodcover's policies cover your stuff inside and outside the home but won't cover misplacement or accidental damage with our GOOD plan.
-Upgrade to SUPERGOOD or ULTRAGOOD coverage to ensure that we'll replace your stuff if it gets accidentally damaged or misplaced.
-For example, if your after-midterms party goes awry and someone accidentally smashes your PS5, SUPERGOOD will cover it.
-SUPERGOOD also kicks in if you knock coffee onto your laptop by mistake.
-And if you lose your phone on spring break, ULTRAGOOD coverage can cover the cost of a full replacement.
+Goodcover's policies cover your stuff inside and outside the home but won't cover accidental damage with our GOOD plan.
+Upgrade to SUPERGOOD coverage to ensure that we'll replace your stuff if it gets accidentally damaged.

 Renters insurance covers you and your belongings – roommates and their property are not included.
 Roommates can’t share policies, and they can’t protect their stuff under your coverage.

 However, multiple people can take out policies for the same apartment, so your roommates can easily acquire their own coverage if they want to protect their things.